crotwell/TauP/src/doc/sphinx/source/calculations.rst

 spherical, the default is to not take the elliptical nature of the earth into account when calculating these distances.
 But this can be changed with the :code:`--geodetic` parameter, which implies that the given latitudes are geodetic instead of geocentric.
+Geodetic calculations use the geographiclib package of :cite:t:`Karney2013` `Karney`.
 And for use with models of other planets, the default flattening can be changed with the :code:`--geodeticflattening` parameter.